 1. Computing jobs are the #1 source of new wages in the United States.

-We also see that computing jobs are infiltrating in every field of study.
-Their growth is projected at twice the rate of all other jobs.
+We also see that computing jobs are infiltrating every field of study.
+This growth is projected at twice the rate of all other jobs.
 This means that we, as parents, need to prepare our children with computing skills.

 2. 71% of STEM jobs are in computing, but only 8% of STEM graduates are in computing.

-3. The lifetime earnings of a computer science graduate are 40% more than a regular college graduate
+3. The lifetime earnings of a computer science graduate are 40% more than other college graduates.

 With computer science skills permeating in every field of study, this gap will increase further!